eoinkelly/notes/music/music.md

 	* 7 with one name
 	* 4 with two possible names (flat or sharp)
 * 12 pitches in an octave
+    * so the root must be shared between the octave above and below it
-* it is not the absolute frequencies tht matter - it is the intervals between the frequencies
+* it is not the absolute frequencies that matter - it is the intervals between the frequencies (the interval distance in Hz gets larger as notes get higher
 * a melody is a sequence of **intervals**
 * the intervals are subjective